microsoft/vscode-docs/docs/containers/bridge-to-kubernetes.md

 ![Choose isolation](images/minikube/isolation.png)

-Select the **Debug** icon on the left and select **Launch via NPM with Kubernetes** at the top.
+Select the **Debug** icon on the left and select the newly added Kubernetes debug profile, such as **Launch via NPM with Kubernetes**, at the top.
 This debug profile is created by Bridge to Kubernetes from the debug profile you chose earlier.

 ![Choose debug launch profile](images/minikube/debug_profile.png)